gcfrxbots/rxbot/README.md

 **Q:** My bot crashes on startup!
 **A:** Your dependencies aren't working.
 Open command prompt as administrator, and manually type in each line from **requirements.txt**.
 If it says pip is not recognized as a command, reinstall Python 2.7.9.
 If it says something else, report it to us as a bug.

+**Q:** The bot outputs this error when a song starts: `prefetch stream error: unimplemented query (264) in control`
+**A:** This error is 100% harmless, and can safely be ignored.
+It seems to just be an output error within VLC, nothing we can fix.

+**Q:** The bot outputs a *bunch* of `main libvlc error`s when a song is requested, but still seems to work.
+**A:** Try re-installing VLC, that seems to fix it.
+These errors also seem to be completely harmless, as we've yet to encounter any actual problems with them, but better safe than sorry.

 **Q:** Hotkeys don't work while I'm in certain programs!
 **A:** Run the bot as administrator.